- Bite-sized Trips

 2. Vinales – more than just tobacco fields

-TOP TIP: Just outside of Vinales you will find the lovely Eco-Farm ‘Finca Agroecologica El Paraiso’ which offers great food, stunning views and some interesting walks!
+Just outside of Vinales you will find the lovely eco-farm ‘Finca Agroecologica El Paraiso’ which offers great food, stunning views and some interesting walks.

 3. Take a dip in the natural pools at Las Terrazas

-Las Terrazas is well known for being the only Eco-Biosphere in Cuba, and whilst the landscapes you’ll see are partly shaped by man, it is surrounded by lush flora and fauna offers a break from the buzzing Cuban cities and villages.
-You’ll mainly find tourists staying at the unique Eco-Hotel La Moka, but many Cubans also make the day trip to Las Terrazas during the weekend or public holidays to relax in the cool highlands of Las Terrazas.
+Las Terrazas is well known for being the only eco-biosphere in Cuba, and whilst the landscapes you’ll see are partly shaped by man, it is surrounded by lush flora and fauna, offering a break from the buzzing Cuban cities and villages.
+You’ll mainly find tourists staying at the unique eco-hotel La Moka, but many Cubans also make the day trip to Las Terrazas during the weekend or public holidays to relax in the cool highlands of Las Terrazas.

-TOP-TIP: Take a walk to the ‘Banos del San Juan’ and take a swim in the natural pools and enjoy the small waterfall.
-Many locals chose this spot for an afternoon BBQ with their family.
+Take a walk to the ‘Banos del San Juan’ and have a swim in the natural pools to enjoy the small waterfall.
+Many locals choose this spot for an afternoon BBQ with their family.

-4. Dance Salsa with the Locals… in a cave – Trinidad
+4. Salsa with the locals… in a cave – Trinidad

 Salsa is an important part of the Cuban culture and you’ll hear music being played throughout the streets.
 However, besides taking an organised salsa lesson, it might be somewhat intimidating to mix with the locals and ask them for a dance on the streets.

-In Trinidad, we found the perfect place to do so: ‘La Cueva’ which is a popular nightclub, is built inside a massive cave with installed lights, bars and screens.
-Locals and tourists alike mix on the dancefloor, and it’s a spectacle worth checking out even for the rhythmically-challenged amongst us!
+In Trinidad, we found the perfect place to do so.
+‘La Cueva’, a popular nightclub, is built inside a massive cave with installed lights, bars and screens.
+Locals and tourists alike mix on the dancefloor, and it’s a spectacle worth seeing, even for the rhythmically-challenged amongst us!

-TOP TIP: To get there from the main square you follow the streets up to the hills on the northern edge of the town.
-The locals, who are used to the lost-looking faces will encourage you to continue walking and you will reach a small field and the entry to the cave.
-Have a drink along the way – bars here offer Mojitos at half the price (as if they weren’t cheap enough!).
+TOP TIP: To get there from the main square, follow the streets up to the hills on the northern edge of the town.
+The locals, who are used to the lost-looking faces, will encourage you to continue walking until you reach a small field and the entry to the cave.
+Have a drink along the way – bars here offer mojitos at half the price (as if they weren’t cheap enough already!).

 BONUS TIP: Do the morning Bici-taxi tour first and then plan your night out.